OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

 New cass hierarchy
 ~~~~~~~~~~~~~~~~~~

-The new class hierarchy is the following and is mostly consistant with
+The new class hierarchy is the following and is mostly consistent with
 SQL/MM Part 3

 .. image:: ../../../images/rfc49/classOGRGeometry.png